 2(a)(7) Card Issuer

-i.
+1. Agent.
 An agent of a card issuer is considered a card issuer.
-Except as provided in comment 2(a)(7)–1.ii, because agency relationships are traditionally defined by contract and by state or other applicable law, the regulation does not define agent.
+Because agency relationships are traditionally defined by contract and by state or other applicable law, the regulation does not define agent.
 Merely providing services relating to the production of credit cards or data processing for others, however, does not make one the agent of the card issuer.
 In contrast, a financial institution may become the agent of the card issuer if an agreement between the institution and the card issuer provides that the cardholder may use a line of credit with the financial institution to pay obligations incurred by use of the credit card.

 1. General rule.
 A cardholder is a natural person at whose request a card is issued for consumer credit purposes or who is a co-obligor or guarantor for such a card issued to another.
 The second category does not include an employee who is a co-obligor or guarantor on a card issued to the employer for business purposes, nor does it include a person who is merely the authorized user of a card issued to another.